-One of the key challenges of being a speaker today is that people are suffering from information overload.
+One of the key challenges of being a speaker today is that people are suffering from information overload, especially if they're attending your presentation virtually.
 They have a lot of content that they're already consuming on the Web, through their mobile devices, television, social media, etc. They're being bombarded with a lot of information, and they've become very savvy.
 They've heard a lot of good speakers and they can easily detect speakers who are not sincere.

 You have to sincerely engage the audience so you can break through their distractions and capture their attention.